Habitat for Health supports and promotes Ecological and Economical (Eco-Eco) relations.

-Human Economic objectives differ in many ways from Nature's Ecological objectives.
+Human Economic objectives differ in many ways from Nature's Ecological ones.
 Still, together they have many benefits that support each others' reasons to be.

 The costs of non-renewable or slow to replace natural resources is clear.
 So too is the increase in time to recycle durable kinds of waste.

 H4H recognizes many kinds of Eco-Eco independence and interdependence.
-The Blueprints we publish help bridge identified gaps between competing parties.
+The content we publish help bridge identified gaps between competing ideologies.

 By communicating environmental, consumer, and business positions, participants get a voice for change.

 HabitatforHealth.com is a method for sustainable change in the use and care of Gaia's resources.

 Hi, I'm Brian Hack, founder of Habitat for Health.

 My story is about unusual experiences, strength and perseverance I never knew I had.
 It began in the prime of my life when I had to adapt to a disabling workplace injury.

 While recovering, I attended the University of Waterloo via distance education.
 During that time I developed the concept of Habitat for Health.

 The top challenges I continue to overcome all relate to setting boundaries.
 I lost everything, health, job, future, and fortune.